Open Access Dissertation

 *Implication 3: The urban education agenda is to elevate students from a survival state of mind into knowledge of their full potential.
 Contrary to critics of deficient thinking, I argue that many, especially urban students, come with a host of challenges that has to be addressed in order for them to absorb academic content.
 Each student's needs have to be evaluated and taken care of which peels away the divisive barriers to learning, layer by layer.

 Jackson, Chavon Latrece, "Effective teacher education: from student-teacher candidates to novice teachers prepared for urban education" (2011).
 Wayne State University Dissertations.
-Paper 377.
+377.